roberts-sandbox/test-israt2/_posts/2012-11-11-ployglot-programming.md

 <p><a href="http://www.ruby-doc.org/docs/ProgrammingRuby/"> Programming Ruby, The Pragmatic Programmer's Guide</a>
 </div>

-Interpretted languages can make your life so easy.
+Interpreted languages can make your life so easy.
 It's equally important to get expertise in general-purpose compiled programming languages like C, C++ etc. Java and C# sitting in the middle of compiled and interpreted programming languages.
 These languages also offer some kind of dynamic behavior like interpreted languages.
 Larger projects tend to use multiple languages frameworks etc. in their project to solve problem efficiently and easily.
 Like WCF for communication WPF for UI, Windows Forms, C++ on server applications (whenever highest performance is required, HTML and Java for web user interfaces etc.

 IMO, a programmer should get expertise in at least 3 programming languages like C, C++ second is C# or Java and interpreted languages like Python Ruby and as the landscape of the web is changing, it also good to get hands on with latest web technologies like HTML5, JavaScript etc.